-Map Alert
+Map Alert #

 This field contains the phone number or IP network connection that the Micro Monitor will use to send out alerts to PressureMAP.
-For uM260 monitors equipped with an on-board modem, enter the appropriate phone number used for the communications, including any prefixes or pauses that are required.
+For Micro Monitors equipped with an on-board modem, enter the appropriate phone number used for the communications, including any prefixes or pauses that are required.
 For the LAN version of the uM260, an IP address is required.
 This address is prefaced with a T (tone) and followed by a colon (:), the port number used by the LAN connection, another colon, and a final T. A typical entry would look like the one below:

-Map alert #: Txxx.xxx.xxx:3002:T
+Map alert #: Txxx.xx.xxx.xxx:3002:T

-If a MAP Alert # is provided, PressureMAP will be notified by the uM260 whenever a device reading crosses its programmed threshold value and meets the requirements for alerting specified in the Alert Sensitivity data field (see explanation below).
+If an Alert # is provided, PressureMAP will be notified by the uM260 whenever a device reading crosses its programmed threshold value or, in cases where PressureMAP office and device data is used to program the monitor, then alerts will be sent based on PressureMAP's minimum pressure and flow standards for the office.